MalloneLab/HLA-AB-Intrinsic-Reactivity-Tool/README.md

 ### Availability

-The application is available as an interactive web tool:
+The application is available as an interactive, ready to use, web tool:
 https://mallonelabimmunotools.shinyapps.io/hla_unspecificity_app/
 The full source code and required data are available in this repository.